6 Answers About Diesel Exhaust Fluid

-With the addition of Selective Catalytic Reduction (SCR) to Cummins diesel engines for fire and emergency vehicles, we’ve answered some common questions about Diesel Exhaust Fluid (DEF).
-Here are answers to five frequently asked questions about DEF:
+With the addition of Selective Catalytic Reduction (SCR) to Cummins diesel engines for a wide range of vehicles built in 2010 or newer, we’ve answered some of the most common questions about Diesel Exhaust Fluid (DEF).
+Here are answers to six frequently asked questions about DEF:

 Q: Where can I find DEF?

-A: Because almost all diesel-powered passenger cars and trucks built since 2010 are equipped with Selective Catalytic Reduction (SCR) and require Diesel Exhaust Fluid (DEF), it is readily available at most fueling stations.
+A: Because almost all diesel-powered passenger cars and trucks built since 2010 are equipped with Selective Catalytic Reduction (SCR) and require Diesel Exhaust Fluid (DEF), it is readily available at most fueling stations and automotive parts retail stores.
 Truck stops often have a DEF pump right on the fuel island.
-You can also get DEF at major OEM locations, including Cummins dealers and distributors.
-If you have a large enough fleet and the storage capacity to justify bulk purchasing, your fuel jobber will probably be willing and able to supply DEF to you.
+You can also get DEF at major OEM locations, including Cummins dealer and distributor locations.
+If you have a large enough fleet and the storage capacity to justify bulk purchasing, your fuel supplier may be able and willing to supply DEF to you directly.

 For a comprehensive list of DEF retailers, visit DiscoverDEF.com.
 There you can see local facilities that carry DEF, and even enter a trip and map out all sources for DEF along your route.